-Senior lawyer, Australian Human Rights Commission.
+Senior Lawyer, Australian Human Rights Commission.
 Bronwyn was the research and policy advisor at Amnesty international (UK) after spending two years specialising in employment discrimination at Fisher Meredith and at Allens.
 She earned first class honours after graduating in Law Science at the University of Queensland and completed a Master of Law at Cambridge University.

 Partner, Clothier Anderson.
 Michael completed law at Adelaide University in 1973.
 Since 2003, he has been a partner of Clothier Anderson, a specialist immigration law firm in Melbourne.
 He is an accredited immigration law specialist and was named by Best Lawyers Australia as the 2011 Immigration Lawyer of the Year (Melbourne area).

-Senior solicitor, Consumer Action Law Centre.
+Senior Solicitor, Consumer Action Law Centre.
 Gerald was admitted as a lawyer in the Supreme Court of South Africa in June 1990.
 During 1991 he appeared in Court-Martials as a prosecutor and was appointed as a commissioner of the Small Claims Court, South Africa in January 2002.
 He worked in private practice as a partner and as a sole practitioner until 2006.
 He was admitted as an Australian legal practitioner in November 2007.
 He joined the Consumer Action Law Centre in September 2007 where he specialises in Australian consumer law and credit law.
 Gerald studied at the University of the Free State and Deakin University.

 Magistrate since 2007.
 After completing Commerce Law at The University of Melbourne (1980) he spent four years farming and six years working with Koori and other young people before commencing legal practice.
 A former Victorian Council for Civil Liberties vice-president and president, he was also a founding board member of the National Children’s and Youth Legal Centre, the Public Interest Law Clearing House, and the Human Rights Law Resource Centre.

-Solicitor, Fitzroy Legal Service.
+Solicitor and Mentor, Leo Cussen Centre for Law.
 Completed Arts Law at The University of Melbourne in 1995.
 Peter has also attained a graduate diploma in Information Science from RMIT University.

 Davies, Dr Grant

-Health Services Commissioner.
+Former Victorian Health Services Commissioner.
 Grant has over 25 years experience in the health sector.
 He has worked in Queensland as a registered nurse, assisted in the development of palliative care policies and helped establish guardianship legislation.
 He moved to Melbourne in 1999 to take up a position with the Victorian Department of Human Services undertaking similar work.
 Grant has worked for the federal office of the Commissioner for Complaints and the Aged Care Commissioner.
 He holds a Bachelor of Nursing (ACU), a Master of Arts (Research) (QUT) in applied ethics, a PhD (Melbourne) in applied ethics, and is a nationally accredited mediator.
 Grant has a particular interest in bioethics and health law.

 Barrister.
 Richard has completed Law (LLB) (Hons), Arts and a Diploma of Criminology at the University of Melbourne.
 He was admitted to legal practice in 1997.
 He served as a criminal lawyer for the Victorian Aboriginal Legal Service before taking up a senior lectureship in law at Deakin University.
 Richard is co-author of Australian Sentencing: Principles and Practice (2007) and has published widely in the areas of sentencing, evidence and criminal procedure.